jakearchibald/jakearchibald.com/static-build/posts/2025/06/animating-zooming/index.md

 meta: TODO
 ---

 I was using Discord the other day.
-I tapped to zoom into an image, and it animated in an odd way that I'd encountered before.
+I tapped to zoom into an image, and it animated in an odd way that I'd seen before.

 <style>
   .full-figure img {